-- 1. Tests must only be booked upon the direction of the Vinge Nurse, HSCL Nurse, a Doctor or the Program Director. - 2.
-For MACL individuals in Residential Services contact the Mission Home Health Office at 604-814-5520.
-You will need to have the individuals Care card Number, Date of Birth and Home address ready to give to the nurse when you call. - 3.
+- 1. Tests must only be booked upon the direction of the Vinge Nurse, HSCL Nurse, a Doctor or the Program Director.
+(You will need a doctor's referral to be able to arrange a home test so try to get this arranged prior to calling the home health nurse) - 2.
+For MACL individuals in Residential Services contact the Mission Home Health Office at (604) 814-5520.
+You will need to have the individual's Care Card number, date of birth and home address ready to give to the nurse when you call. - 3.
 Clearly identify you are sharing information on behalf of the individual and why.
 You will also need to make it very clear that they live in a MACL group home that is staffed 24hrs to ensure you get the soonest testing time possible.
 If there are medically fragile individuals in the home you need to be sure to mention that as well. - 4.
 They will give you an appointment time with instructions and the day and time they will arrive at the home to do testing. - 5.
 If there are specific supports the nurse needs to be aware of prior to testing ensure they are made aware during that initial phone call.
 We are NOT asking them to provide any specific supports outside of testing but rather making them aware of what the individual may need as extra support from their staff so everyone is on the same page.

-How to take the person for their test:
+How to support the person during their test: